mid2SUPAERO/SOMP_Ansys/README.md

 - `plot_fill(iteration=-1, threshold=0.8, filename=None, save=True, fig=None, ax=None)`

   Plots each eleemnt with density greater than `threshold` as a box.
-Not efficient, makes a plot of every face of every eleemt
+Not efficient, makes a plot of every face of every element